Skip to main content

 We modeled our dataset selection after ann-benchmarks.
 The same test queries are used to test speed, throughput, and recall.
 The provided ground truths are used to calculate the recall.

-We use Weaviate's Python client to import data.
+We use Weaviate's Golang client to import data.
 We use Go to measure the concurrent (multi-threaded) queries.
 Each language has its own performance characteristics.
 You may get different results if you use a different language to send your queries.

 For maximum throughput, we recommend using the Go or Java client libraries.